trustytrojan/dotfiles/README.md

-# my linux home configs
+# My home directory for Arch Linux

 ### To set up `sway`: